justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 ---
-title:  Monte Carlo Projection of the Annual Cost of Shipping Carbon from Europe to the United States"
+title:  Monte Carlo Projection of the Annual Cost of Shipping Carbon from Europe to the United States
 date: "2022-05-07T18:40:32.169Z"
 description: "Monte Carlo Carbon Shipping Projections"
 author: Justin napolitano